hyperledger/besu-docs/docs/Concepts/Transactions/Transaction-Validation.md

-description: What transaction validation is performed when
+description: What transaction validation and when
 <!--- END of page meta data -->

 # Validating transactions